Loading...

 Retesting Required

-VerifiedWritten tests waived for valid out-of-state CDL transfers with same class and endorsements; HAZMAT requires written test and fingerprinting
+VerifiedWritten tests not required to exchange valid out-of-state CDL for NM CDL with same class/endorsements; HAZMAT requires written test, fingerprinting, and background check

 New Mexico's 'Heroes to Highways' program waives the CDL skills test for eligible military personnel.
 Applicants must be NM residents, currently enlisted or discharged within 90 days, and have at least 2 years of CMV equivalent experience.